-I have been a jewelry designer and world traveller for most of my adult life, but in 2007 I found myself really struggling.
+I have been a jewelry designer and world traveler for most of my adult life, but in 2007 I found myself really struggling.
 I was seriously exhausted, spending more and more time in bed.
 I thought it was burnout.
 It never crossed my mind I had cancer.

 Rest didn't help, and my doctor advised some tests, including a surgical biopsy on some old scar tissue near my bikini line.
 Turns out I had non-Hodgkin's lymphoma.
 I was in total shock.
 The specialist who examined me said that the cancer was most likely stage 4 and incurable.
-Basically, I thought I was going to die.
+I thought I was going to die.

 I'm incredibly lucky; my cancer turned out to be far less life-threatening than my doctors initially thought.
 The thing that impressed me most, as I made my way through treatment, was the generosity and strength of the people who cared for me.
 Without them, and without the research that had made my disease treatable in the first place, I wouldn't be here.
 As I recovered, I knew I needed to show my support and appreciation.